mdengler/scanbd/doc/README.txt

 Be sure to use scanbm or give the -m (and perhaps -s) flag to scanbd to enable the "manager-mode" (if you add also the -s flag the "signal-mode" is used, e.g. if dbus isn't available).

+3.2) xinetd

+Systems with xinetd instead of inetd (e.g. openSuse) must use a xinetd configuration file for sane.
+This is mostly /etc/xinetd.d/sane-port.
+The following is an example of
+sane-port:

+service sane-port
+{
+        port        = 6566
+        socket_type = stream
+        wait        = no
+        user        = saned
+        group       = scanner
+        server      = /usr/local/bin/scanbm
+        server_args = scanbm
+        disable     = no
+}

 4) scanbd.conf